startinglinevc/Overview/Our Rockcess.md

 At Starting Line, we try to issue no frills, market standard term sheets that allow you to build your company on fair, non-punitive terms and work through the docs process quickly.

-A sample of our default term sheet can be: [found here](https://github.com/startinglinevc/Overview/blob/master/Starting%20Line%20-%20Sample%20Termsheet.pdf)
+A sample of our default term sheet can be: <a href="https://www.dropbox.com/scl/fi/iffog3xqspfy6qyn0ln2y/Starting-Line-Sample-Termsheet.pdf?rlkey=cdsdn416548i4ejte6gj4rgdn&st=obytpobf&dl=0)">found here.<a/>
 Though there will often be minor adaptations to the sample term sheet, the core of the offer will remain consistent.